Heel Pain: A Sign of Cancer? What You Need to Know 👣⚠️

 What other symptoms accompany cancer-related heel pain?

-Symptoms may include swelling, redness, night pain, and unexplained weight loss.
+Symptoms may include swelling, redness, night pain, unexplained weight loss, fever, or a lump in the heel.

 How is heel pain diagnosed?

-A doctor may use imaging tests like X-rays or MRI and blood tests to diagnose the cause of heel pain.
+A doctor may use imaging tests like X-rays, MRI, or CT scans, and sometimes blood tests, to diagnose the cause of heel pain.

 Quick Quiz 📝